-Broncos scrap Friday’s practice after player gets COVID-19
+NFL: Chargers-Broncos game still on despite COVID-19 cases

-ENGLEWOOD, Colo.
-(AP) — The Denver Broncos postponed practice Friday after learning a player on their roster tested positive for COVID-19.
+The Broncos postponed practice Friday after learning a player on their roster tested positive for COVID-19.

-The team said the player, whom the Broncos didn’t identify, was at home in self-isolation as were two players who were determined to have been in close contact.
+The team said the player, whom the NFL Network identified as right guard Graham Glasgow, was at home in self-isolation as were two players who were determined to have been in close contact.

-The Broncos (2-4) said they were conducting virtual meetings Friday in preparation for their game against the Los Angeles Chargers (2-4) on Sunday.
+The Broncos (2-4) said they were conducting virtual meetings Friday in preparation for their game against the Chargers (2-4).

 The Chargers also reported a positive COVID-19 test this week.
 They placed guard Ryan Groy on the league’s COVID-19 reserve list Thursday and canceled practice.